Design and Evaluation of a PMT High-Voltage system for Deepsea Neutrino Telescope

 Precise photon timing is essential for neutrino telescopes, as the reconstruction of tracks and cascade directions and vertices relies on the arrival times of Cherenkov photons at optical modules.
 Simulation has shown that sub-degree angular resolution for muon tracks can be achieved only if the per-photon timing precision is on the order of 2 ns~\cite{Aguilar2011_ANTARES}.
 This requirement arises primarily from the intrinsic transit-time spread (TTS) of the PMT, the chromatic dispersion in seawater, and the undersea acoustic positioning accuracy.
 The PMT TTS, defined as the full width at half maximum (FWHM) of the distribution of single photoelectron (PE) transit times, is a key detector parameter to be evaluated.

-The TTS of each PMT is measured using the setup shown in Fig.~\ref{fig:PMT_setup}.
-The laser intensity is adjusted to maintain a single-PE occupancy of approximately 0.05.
-PMT waveforms are digitized using the PicoScope sampling at 5~GSps.
-The laser system includes an internal optical splitter and a fast photodiode.
-An emitted laser pulse is divided into two paths: one eventually hits the PMT and the other hits the photodiode, which generates a reference electrical signal.
-The timing jitter of this reference channel, calibrated by the manufacturer, is less than 20~ps.
+The TTS of each PMT was measured using the laser test bench (Sec.~\ref{sec:Experimental_Setup}) with the intensity adjusted to maintain a low SPE occupancy ($\lambda \approx 0.05$).
+PMT waveforms were digitized by a PicoScope at 5~GSps, providing 200~ps temporal binning.
+The timing jitter of the photodiode reference channel is less than 20~ps, as calibrated by the manufacturer.
 This configuration allows sub-ns accuracy in the TTS measurement.